aleksei-isakov/aleksei-isakov/README.md

 - Succssfully finished EPAM training centre as a front-end developer<br/>
 - Prior to this, for a year and a half I was freelancing in HTML/CSS coding, and learned JavaScript<br/>
 - Have experience in building online-shops (authentication, cart, form validation, modal windows/snackbars/forms, axios requests and interceptors etc.)<br/>
-- I’m currently continue sharpen my skills in Vue.js and React.
+- I’m currently continuing to sharpen my skills in Vue.js and React.
 Angular is up next
 <hr/>

 <h3>I have experience with:</h3>